ariel-j-w/GSoD-viz/README.md

 This project relies on the [Global State of Democracy Index](https://www.idea.int/gsod-indices/dataset-resources), and the variables in the dataset can be understood through the [2019 cookbook](https://www.idea.int/gsod-indices/sites/default/files/idea-gsodi-2019-codebook-v3.pdf) and the [2020 provisional update](https://www.idea.int/gsod-indices/sites/default/files/gsodi_2020_update.pdf).

 ### `Global State of Democracy Index 2020.png`
 This image is a Lucidchart diagram I created to more quickly understand and conceptualize the shape of the dataset.
-Though the data should not be full interpreted without the use of the aforementioned cookbook, this image is an excellent resource for quick reference and on-the-fly translation of obscure variable names.
+Though the data should not be fully interpreted without the use of the aforementioned cookbook, this image is an excellent resource for quick reference and on-the-fly translation of obscure variable names.

 ## Files
 ### `exploration.Rmd`